Lawmaker anger builds after White House aide mocks 'dying' McCain

 Breaking News Emails

-The White House hasn’t denied Sadler’s remarks and multiple spokespeople have not responded to questions from NBC News about Sadler's future in the administration.
+The White House hasn't denied her comment and multiple spokespeople have not responded to questions from NBC News about Sadler's future in the administration.

+At the White House press briefing Friday afternoon, press secretary Sarah Huckabee Sanders declined multiple times to comment on Sadler's remark, and confirmed that Sadler still has a job at the White House.

+"I'm not going to validate a leak" by commenting on it, said Sanders.
+She added that "we have respect for all Americans" without mentioning McCain by name.

-“It’s a sad day in this country when White House officials are mocking a man who was tortured as a prisoner of war,” Jones said.
-“He’s more than earned the right to speak out on these matters.
-A public apology should be issued immediately.”
+"It's a sad day in this country when White House officials are mocking a man who was tortured as a prisoner of war," Jones tweeted Friday.
+"He's more than earned the right to speak out on these matters.
+A public apology should be issued immediately."

 Democratic lawmakers sounded a similar note.

-Sen. Jack Reed of Rhode Island tweeted shortly after the story broke that it was “unacceptable” for anyone in the Trump administration to “cruelly mock veterans” like McCain, no matter their political or policy differences: “He gave so much for our nation,” he said, referring to the torture McCain endured as a prisoner of war in Vietnam.
+Sen. Jack Reed, D-R.I., said shortly after the story broke that it was "unacceptable" for anyone in the Trump administration to "cruelly mock veterans" like McCain, no matter their political or policy differences.
+"He gave so much for our nation," Reed said, referring to the torture McCain endured as a POW in Vietnam.

 McCain, 81, who has served in Congress since 1983 and was the GOP's presidential nominee in 2008, was diagnosed nearly a year ago with an aggressive form of brain cancer.
 He has not returned to Capitol Hill for several months while undergoing treatment.

-Reacting to Sadler’s comments, Sen. Sheldon Whitehouse, D-R.I., tweeted Friday, “Is part of being low and small that it’s irresistible to show just how low and small you are?”
+Reacting to Sadler's reported comment, Sen. Sheldon Whitehouse, D-R.I., tweeted Friday, "Is part of being low and small that it's irresistible to show just how low and small you are?"

 The initial report of Sadler's comment came the same day retired Air Force Lt.
 Gen. Thomas McInerney mocked McCain during a TV appearance on the Fox Business network, arguing that torture had worked on the Arizona senator.